jhpyle/docassemble/_docs/docker.md

   `thehostname` is the host name at which the [Redis] server can be accessed.
 See the [`redis`] configuration directive.
-* <a name="RABBITMQ"></a>`RABBITMQ`: If you are running **docassemble** in a [multi-server arrangement], set this to the host name at which the [RabbitMQ] server can be accessed.
+* <a name="RABBITMQ"></a>`RABBITMQ`: If you are running **docassemble** in a [multi-server arrangement], set this to the URL at which the [RabbitMQ] server can be accessed, in the form `pyamqp://guest@rabbitmqserver.local//` or `pyamqp://user:xxsecretpasswdxx@rabbitmqserver.local//`.
 Note that [RabbitMQ] is very particular about hostnames.
-If the [RabbitMQ] server is running on a machine on which the `hostname` command evaluates to `abc`, then your application servers will need to set `RABBITMQ` to `abc` and nothing else.
-It is up to you to make sure that `abc` resolves to an IP address.
-Note that if you run **docassemble** using the instructions in the [scalability] section, you do not need to worry about this.
+If the [RabbitMQ] server is running on a machine on which the command `hostname -s` evaluates to `rabbitmqserver.local`, then your application servers will need to use `rabbitmqserver.local` as the hostname in the `RABBITMQ` URL, even if other names resolve to the same IP address.
+  Note that if you run **docassemble** using the instructions in the [scalability] section, you may not need to worry about setting `RABBITMQ`.
 See the [`rabbitmq`] configuration directive.
 * <a name="SERVERADMIN"></a>`SERVERADMIN`: If your **docassemble** web server generates an error, the error message will contain an e-mail address that the user can contact for help.
 This e-mail address